zhouxinyu1028/PMFM/README.md

 Quantitative comparison between PMFM and mainstream segmentation methods as well as MICCAI HaN-Seg challenge methods.

-PMFM achieves the highest average Dice score and the lowest average HD, demonstrating superior segmentation accuracy and boundary consistency.
+PMFM achieves the highest average Dice score and the lowest average HD95, demonstrating superior segmentation accuracy and boundary consistency.